28 September, 2023

 It is never too early to plan for the future, to ease the potential burden on loved ones and to give you and your family peace of mind.

-More people have been prompted to make a Will during the Covid-19 pandemic but having a Lasting Power of Attorney (LPA) is just as important, if not more important, than making a Will.
+More people have been prompted to make a Will since the pandemic but having a Lasting Power of Attorney (LPA) is just as important, if not more important, than making a Will.

 An LPA is a legal document that allows you to choose someone you trust to make decisions for you if you are not able to make them yourself.

 When thinking about LPAs, most people believe they are for the elderly and they are too young to make an LPA.
 However, severe accidents, a stroke, heart attack or cancer can affect you at any age and could leave you reliant on others to help with crucial decisions.